Budget-proposal aggregation: Disproportionality of BPA rules

-Freeman and Schmidt-Kraepelin study a different measure of dis-proportionality: the L-infinity distance between the outcome and the average (i.e., the maximum difference per project, rather than the sum of differences).
-They define a new moving-phantoms rule called the Ladder rule, which underfunds a project by at most 1/2-1/(2m), and overfunds a project by at most 1/4; both bounds are tight for moving-phantoms rules.
+Freeman and Schmidt-Kraepelin define disproportionality as the L-infinity distance from the average (i.e., the maximum difference per issue, rather than the sum of differences).
+They define a new MPM called the Ladder rule, which underfunds a project by at most 1/2-1/(2m), and overfunds a project by at most 1/4; both bounds are tight for moving-phantoms rules.

 Other rules

-It is an open question whether every anonymous, neutral, continuous and strategyproof rule is a moving-phantoms rule.
+There are non-MPM rules that are anonymous, neutral, continuous and strategyproof, even for n=1 voter.
+One class of such rules, defined for any number of voters, is the class of cutoff-phantom mechanisms.

 Elkind, Suksompong and Teh define various axioms for BPA with L1-disutilities, analyze the implications between axioms, and determine which axioms are satisfied by common aggregation rules.
 They study two classes of rules: those based on coordinate-wise aggregation (average, maximum, minimum, median, product), and those based on global optimization (utilitarian, egalitarian).

 Leontief utilities

 Brandt, Greger, Segal-Halevi and Suksompong introduced a different utility model, based on Leontief preferences.
 In their model, an agent evaluates a budget by taking the smallest (over all issues) ratio between the funding given to that issue and the ideal funding for that issue.
 This model is not metric (in particular, there is no symmetry between the ideal budget and the actual budget).
-They show that, for this utility model, the maximum-product rule (max Nash welfare rule) is the unique rule that is group-strategyproof and satisfies core-fair-share.
+They show that, for this utility model, the Nash welfare rule is the unique rule that is group-strategyproof and satisfies core-fair-share.
 This is in contrast to the case of L1 and L-infinity utilities, for which they show that no mechanism satisfies proportionality, Pareto-efficiency and strategyproofness.